Ameba-AIoT/ameba-iot-docs/ameba/en/wifi_tunnel/src/wifi_tunnel.rst

 Wi-Fi R-Mesh NAT (R-NAT)
 ------------------------------------------
+In the R-Mesh network, each node establishes a genuine Wi-Fi connection with the Access Point (AP).
+Consequently, the number of nodes that R-Mesh can support is constrained by the limited capacity of stations the AP can connect to.
+To address this limitation, we can implement a station + SoftAP solution based on the Network Address Translation (NAT) protocol to expand the node capacity of the R-Mesh network.

+In this solution, the root node and its child nodes are connected to the SoftAP, rather than directly to the AP; while the NAT protocol is utilized for data forwarding between the AP network and the R-Mesh network.

-The diagram below illustrates an example where the NAT is used to expand the R-MESH station number.
+The diagram below illustrates an example where the NAT is used to expand the R-Mesh station number.

 .. figure:: ../figures/wifi_tunnel_nat.svg
    :scale: 140%